KiandaBPM/docs/content/docs/platform/rules/communications/user-alert.md

 6. **Alert title** - select a field from the process to be the title or type one in.

-7. **Alert message** - select a field from the process for the message of the alert or type one in.
+7. **Alert message** - select a field from the process for the message of the alert or type one in. *Note: Maximum of 200 characters allowed in message.*

 8. **Alert Status** - choose from four different colours to be applied to the tile of the alert.